stanfordnlp/dspy/docs/docs/building-blocks/1-language_models.md

 ## Creating Custom LM Class

-Creating custom LM class is quite straightforward in DSPy.
+Creating a custom LM class is quite straightforward in DSPy.
 You can inherit from the `dspy.LM` class or create a new class with a similar interface.
-You'll need to implement/override the three methods:
+You'll need to implement/override these three methods:

 * `__init__`: Initialize the LM with the given `model` and other keyword arguments.
 * `__call__`: Call the LM with the given input prompt and return a list of string outputs.